Trump CFO’s plea deal could make him a prosecution witness

 The district attorney has also been investigating whether Trump or his company lied to banks or the government about the value of its properties to obtain loans or reduce tax bills.

-Former District Attorney Cyrus Vance Jr., who started the investigation, last year directed his deputies to present evidence to a grand jury and seek an indictment of Trump, according to former prosecutor Mark Pomerantz, who previously led the probe.
+Then-District Attorney Cyrus Vance Jr., who started the investigation, last year directed his deputies to present evidence to a grand jury and seek an indictment of Trump, according to former prosecutor Mark Pomerantz, who previously led the probe.

 But after Vance left office, his successor, Alvin Bragg, allowed the grand jury to disband without charges.
 Both prosecutors are Democrats.
 Bragg has said the investigation is continuing.